 School History, Mission and Equity Statement

-Student skill development and content mastery at Beacon are assessed through discipline-appropriate performance assessment tasks.
-These tasks allow for demonstration of a full picture of what students know and can do through problem-solving, creative expression, research, writing, and presentation in a variety of media.
 Beacon is a founding member of the New York Performance Standards Consortium and adheres to its practices of staff collaboration, inquiry-based education, performance-based assessment, and student civic engagement.
-Beacon offers thoughtful, challenging, and deep coursework in mathematics, the physical and natural sciences, language, literature, writing, history, and the social sciences—all with various pathways to achieve depth of study and academic mastery.
-As central to its program, the Beacon School also offers robust opportunities for students to examine themselves and the world through the visual and performing arts—allowing them to fully engage in the creative process, make meaning, inspire, and achieve excellence.
+Beacon offers thoughtful, challenging, and deep coursework in mathematics, the physical and natural sciences, language, literature, writing, history, and the social sciences—all with various pathways to achieve a depth of study and academic mastery.
+As central to its program, the Beacon School also offers robust opportunities for students to examine themselves and the world through the visual and performing arts— allowing them to fully engage in the creative process, make meaning, inspire, and achieve excellence.

 Beacon is fully committed to adolescent development as full healthy human beings.
 The school actively promotes the social and emotional and physical well-being of its community and provides the necessary academic and social supports and services so that all students can learn and flourish in the Beacon program.